UTAH SCHOOL-AGE CREDENTIAL

 The Utah Afterschool Network (UAN) School-Age Credential was inspired by the processes and observation tools used to obtain the Child Development Associate (CDA).
-It is also aligned with the National Afterschool Association Core Knowledge Skills and Competencies for Afterschool and Youth Development Professionals (NAA-CKCs).
-The NAA-CKCs provide a foundation of 10 content areas in which professionals should increase their knowledge and skills through ongoing training and education.
+It is also aligned with the National Afterschool Association Core Knowledge Skills and Competencies for Afterschool and Youth Development Professionals (NAA-CKSCs).
+The NAA-CKSCs provide a foundation of 10 content areas in which professionals should increase their knowledge and skills through ongoing training and education.

 ELIGIBILITY